microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/projectrome_historyitem.md

+---
+title: "historyItem resource type"
+description: "Represents a history item for an activity in an app.
+User activities represent a single destination within your app - for example, a TV show, a document, or a current campaign in a video game.
+When a user engages with that activity, the engagement is captured as a history item that indicates the start and end time for that activity.
+As the user re-engages with that activity over time, multiple history items are recorded for a single user activity."
+---

 # historyItem resource type

-Represents a history item for an [activity](projectrome_activity.md) in an app.
+Represents a history item for an [activity](projectrome-activity.md) in an app.
 User activities represent a single destination within your app - for example, a TV show, a document, or a current campaign in a video game.
 When a user engages with that activity, the engagement is captured as a history item that indicates the start and end time for that activity.
 As the user re-engages with that activity over time, multiple history items are recorded for a single user activity.

 When an app creates a session, a **historyItem** object should be added to the **activity** object to reflect the period of user engagement.
 Each time a user re-engages with an activity, a new **historyItem** is added to the activity to accrue user engagement.